 Guidance for datasets that are processed with GCPs:

-- When using the Skycatch Printable GCPs, please follow these guidelines to get the best conditions for successful processing every time:
+- When using the Printable Skycatch Control Points (GCPs or Checkpoints), please follow these guidelines to get the best conditions for successful processing every time:

 - Ensure you have accurately surveyed the GCP at the exact center point.